FIWARE-AI-Marketplace/AI-Marketplace-PoC/doc/index.rst

 :doc:`configuration-guide`
   The guide for administrations which explains the different configuration options

+:doc:`blueprints-guide`
+  Details about the concept of architecture blueprints, asset types and plugins.
+Information about the blueprints covered in this PoC and implementation of the corresponding plugins.

 :doc:`user-guide`
   The guide for users that explains how to use it.